-Take a look at these eight marketing characters used to advertise national brands.
-How many of them do you recognize?
-Do you know what product they represent?
+Take a look at these eight marketing characters advertising national brands.
+How many do you recognize?
+Do you know what product or company they represent?

-Every single time I showed pictures of marketing characters like this to my media students, they instantly knew almost every single character They knew both the character name and what company or products they advertised.
+Every single time I showed pictures of marketing characters like this to my media students, 6-12, they instantly knew almost every single character They knew both the character name and what company or products they advertised.
 It made them all excited and giddy!
 No doubt the advertising agencies and companies who spent millions to develop and promote these characters would be pleased.

 In case you are not sure, here is a list of the branded characters shown in the picture. (left to right, starting at the bottom)